MichaelConnolly98/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-using Python and Tkinter GUI tool kit
+A tic-tac-toe game built using Python and Tkinter GUI tool kit